silnrsi/pysilfont/docs/composite.md

 A composite glyph is one that is defined in terms of one or more other glyphs.
 The composite definition syntax described in this document is a subset of that used by Robofont, but with extensions for additional functionality.
+Composites defined in this syntax can be applied to a UFO using the [psfbuildcomp](scripts.md#psfbuildcomp) tool.

 # Overview